stochastic-sisyphus/research/verification-reversal.md

 >
 > - c_V: verification cost
 > - c_F: forwarding cost (c_F << c_V)
-> - B: benefit of catching a low-quality artifact
+> - B: benefit of catching a low-quality artifact (enabled by Assumption 3: verification reveals ω = L)
 > - R: reputational cost of blocking (stopping the line)
 > - D_i: agent i’s exposure to deployment failure costs

 We assume D is spread across agents or absorbed by the organization, so individual exposure to D may be small.

+> **Remark (Action Cascade vs. Adoption Cascade).** The cascade object in this paper is an *action cascade*: agents converge on forwarding (or verifying) regardless of private signals.
+This differs from standard herding models where agents adopt beliefs about a state.
+Here, information blockage occurs in the *decision to check*, not in beliefs about quality.
+Agents in a forward cascade may privately doubt artifact quality but rationally choose not to verify.

 **Belief updating.** Let π_i = P(ω = H | s_i, a₁, …, a_{i-1}) denote agent i’s posterior belief.